Mickelson magic returns in nick of time

 LONDON The British Open will be held at Royal St George's in 2020, golf authorities announced on Monday, returning the major to the Kent coast club two years after it lifted a ban on women members.

-Phil Mickelson made a mockery of his recent poor form with a flawless eight-under-par 64 in the Scottish Open second round to move within five shots of the lead at Castle Stuart on Friday.
+Phil Mickelson made a mockery of his recent poor form when he fired a flawless eight-under-par 64 in the second round of Scottish Open at Castle Stuart on Friday to move to within five shots of the lead.

-Sweden's Alexander Noren, buoyed by birthday flowers from his golfer girlfriend Emelie who won a tournament in Norway this week, fired a second consecutive 66 to share the halfway lead with overnight pacesetter Francesco Molinari (70).
+Sweden's Alexander Noren, buoyed by birthday flowers from his golfer girlfriend Emelie who won a tournament in Norway on Monday, fired a second consecutive 66 to hold a one-shot advantage on 12-under 132 over Argentina Ricardo Gonzalez (64).

-The pair were 12-under 132, one shot ahead of Argentine Ricardo Gonzalez (64) and young Italian Matteo Manassero (64), who would qualify for next week's British Open with a top five finish.

-American four-times major winner Mickelson (137) started in ideal fashion by holing out from 60 yards for an eagle two at his first hole.
+Four-times major winner Mickelson (137) equalled Gonzalez's round of the day, starting in ideal fashion when the American holed out from 60 yards for an eagle two at his first hole.

-Mickelson's previous eight rounds had all been over par, a career first and not the form the 42-year-old expected heading into the third major of the year at Royal Lytham & St Annes in England from July 19-22.
+Mickelson's previous eight rounds had all been over par, a career first and not the sort of form the 42-year-old wanted heading into next week's third major of the year at the British Open.

-"I'm really glad I added the tournament and it's very helpful to see my game progress so quickly," Mickelson, who only entered the event on Saturday, told the European Tour website (www.europeantour.com).
+"I'm really glad I added the tournament and it's very helpful to see my game progress so quickly," Mickelson, who only entered the tournament on Saturday, told the European Tour website (www.europeantour.com).

 "In fact, when I was thinking about adding this tournament, after missing the cut last week, my wife Amy and I thought simultaneously of the same decision, so I am very lucky."